MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-database-retention-policy-command.md

 ---
 # .show database retention policy

 Display a database's [retention policy](retentionpolicy.md).
 The retention policy controls the mechanism that automatically removes data from tables or materialized views.
-It's used to remove data whose relevance is age-based.
+It is used to remove data whose relevance is age-based.
+The retention policy can be configured for a specific table or materialized view, or for an entire database.
+The policy then applies to all tables in the database that don't override it.

 ## Syntax